tutecs/VinallyFamous/README.md

 Simply run `javac VineServer.java`
 Then `java VineServer`
+To connect, go to LAN address of the machine running the server in web browser.
+Server will be running on port 8080.
 ## Issues

 1. A user cannot open multiple tabs of game in a browser without breaking game.